uit-no/hpc-doc/help/writing-support-requests.rst

 Make the example as small and fast as possible
 ----------------------------------------------

 You run a calculation which crashes after running for one week.
+You are tempted to write to support right away with this example but this is not a good idea.
 Before you send a support request with this example, first try to reduce it.
 Possibly and probably the crash can be reproduced with a much smaller example (smaller system size or grid or basis set).
 It is so much easier to schedule and debug a problem which crashes after few seconds compared to a run which crashes after hours.
 Of course this requires some effort from you but this is what we expect from you in order to create a useful support request.